One Good Thing: Special Olympian spreads message of love - WHIZ News

 It’s turned him into a celebrity.

-Tank has been featured on local TV and in newspaper stories.
-He made an appearance on the “Ellen Show” after losing 83 pounds through Special Olympics and is regularly asked to serve as the announcer on the first tee at golf tournaments.
+Tank has been featured on local TV and in newspaper stories, and is regularly asked to serve as the announcer on the first tee at golf tournaments.

 The mayors of Charlotte, North Carolina, and Concord, Massachusetts, declared Dec.
 12 and 13 Derek “Tank” Schottle Day when he received awards there.